WeeLonelySoul/Felix-The-resource-daemon/README.md

 * Linux (Ubuntu, but installing libnotify and all the dependencies should make it work on other linux systems)
 * Mac (The one that is being developed for linux might work, just make sure to have libnotify and the other dependencies installed)
 * Windows (Might come in the future)

+# Known issues
+* When installing, either use sudo and move the Felix folder to `/usr/bin/` or use `chown currentuser:currentuser /usr/bin` (Gonna fix this in a future update) <br />